-Rita Karakas is President and CEO of Canada World Youth-Jeunesse Canada Monde.
+Rita Karakas is Managing Partner of RSK Associates, an international consultancy specializing in INGO’s.
 She has 30 years of experience in the government and non-governmental sector, and a track record of organizational transformation at recognizable institutions including Save the Children Canada, YWCA du/of Canada, Oxfam Great Britain, and TV Ontario.
 Ms. Karakas sits on the International Advisory Board of the McGill Institute for the Study of International Development.
-Raised in Montreal, she have been active with community groups and organizations promoting the well-being of Quebec’s English and Allophone communities.
+Currently, she is a Mentor with The Pierre Elliott Foundation, working with the Foundation’s Doctoral candidates on the themes of “Power and Knowledge”.
+Raised in Montreal, she has been active with community groups and organizations promoting the well-being of Quebec’s English and Allophone communities.
+She was recently appointed to the Board of La Citadelle, a progressive theatre in Montreal.
 Ms. Karakas joined the MOSD Board of Directors in 2014.

 Annette Perry has 30 years experience as a social worker for children with special needs.
 As a child with profound hearing loss, Ms. Perry was among one of the first MOSD students to become successfully integrated into a neighbourhood school.
 Her respect for the MOSD’s groundbreaking former principals, Dr. Daniel Ling and Dr. Nan Philips inspired her decision to serve on the Board of Directors.
 Ms. Perry has a Bachelor of Arts degree from Concordia University and a Bachelor and Masters in Social Work from McGill University.
 She served as Board Secretary from 2010 to 2012 and she continues to participate actively in various Board committees.

 Association for Canadian Studies, Metropolis Canada